-Our water system serves 926 People through 419 service connections as well as supplying water to the Village of Burdett.
+Our water system serves 1283 People through 455 service connections.
 Our water source is ground water from two wells (34 feet and 37 feet deep) and an infiltration gallery.
-The water is filtered and treated with chlorine (for disinfection) and phosphate (for corrosion control).
+The water is filtered and treated with chlorine (for disinfection) and blended phosphate (for corrosion control).